 The Marathon TI030017BK Countdown Timer counts up to 100 hours in up as well as down counting.
-It comes with a battery and due to its volume adjustability and flashing light features it is also good for people with limited visual or hearing capability.Read more
+It comes with a battery and due to its volume adjustability and flashing light features it is also good for people with limited vision or hearing capability.Read more

 It has LED Visual indicators with contrasting colors which makes it easy to read the digits.
 It also has a magnetic back so it can be stuck to a metal stick or stand.
 The Marathon Countdown timer is capable of recording 2 activities simultaneously.
-This is ideal for all type of sports and activities.
+This is ideal for all types of sports and activities.

 3. Flex Timer

 Controlled From Smartphone

 Easily Mounted On Wall